 African elephants are the larger of the two.
 African elephants live in parts of sub-Saharan Africa, with habitats ranging from the savannas to the mountains.
-Asian elephants live in areas of India and Southeast Asia, with a habitat consisting of the grassy lands surrounding the jungle.
+Asian elephants live in areas of India and Southeast Asia with a habitat consisting of the grasslands surrounding the jungle.

 African elephants prefer tropical forest habitats but also live in savannas, mountains and deserts throughout Africa.
 They do not live on the African island of Madagascar.

-African Elephants: Savanna
+African Elephant Habitat: Savanna

 The rain falls for six to eight months followed by four to six months of no rain.
 It is important that a drought occurs each year.
 During the drought, fires burn through the vegetation, which grow back during the rainy season.
 If this does not happen, most of the savanna would turn into a tropical forest.

-African Elephants: Mountains and Desert
+African Elephant Habitat: Mountains and Desert

 Elephants have the ability to go long periods without water and can drink 45 gallons or more per day.
 Elephants will dig holes in the ground to find water.
 African elephants also can survive in the mountains.